 Making the shortlist, Hungary’s Those Who Remained (Akik maradtak) and the Czech Republic’s The Painted Bird were unfortunatly not nominated by the Academy.

-Inspired by a true story, Corpus Christi is the third feature film of Polish director Jan Komasa.
+Inspired by a true story, the Oscar-nominated Corpus Christi is the third feature film of Polish director Jan Komasa.
 It centers around the story of 20-year-old Daniel (played by Bartosz Bielenia), a young offender who, after being released from prison and experiencing a spiritual transformation during his incarceration, “accidentally” poses as a priest.

 An “original and absorbing” movie according to Hollywood Reporter critic David Rooney, Corpus Christi tackles sensitive topics and has raised controversy in Catholic Poland where it has been seen by over a million viewers.